-The school has indicated that there are written quidelines and procedures in place regarding bullying.
-It is recommended that the school determine which of the above are priority hazards to be included in the School Safety Plan.
+The school has indicated that their Safety Plan includes procedures/quidelines for floods, earthquakes, tsunamis, and bullying.
+It is however recommended that the school determine which of the above are priority hazards to be included in the School Safety Plan.